 To guarantee top performance the best car wash soap or shampoo, just like any other soap product, has to be correctly formulated so as to offer the best cleaning without damaging the paintwork – something only reputable manufacturers and products can be relied upon to achieve.

-Tips on Effectively Using the Best Car Wash Soap
+Tips on Effectively Using the Best Car Shampoo

 Probably the most obvious tip is also the best advice: The vehicle should be washed regularly and aggressive paint-damaging contaminants, such as bird droppings and industrial fallout, should be removed as soon as possible to prevent discoloration.